bhushan9/DevOps-Final-Study-Guide/README.md

 <h5> Understand monitoring concepts and metrics</h5>
 <h5> Understand resilience testing, failure injection, and chaos engineering</h5>
+Resilience testing: Resilience testing, in particular, is a crucial step in ensuring applications perform well in real-life conditions.
+It is part of the non-functional sector of software testing that also includes compliance testing, endurance testing, load testing, recovery testing and others.

+Failure injection: deliberately breaking things to test our production systems, Doing so lets us validate our assumptions and prove that our mechanisms for handling failure will work when called upon e.g. Simian Army

+Chaos engieering: Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability to withstand turbulent conditions in production.

 <h5> Implementing a flame graph representation from data</h5>
 <h5> Describing how to implement basic monkey concepts</h5>
 <h5> Design a monitoring and analysis system</h5>